Jumper cables vs portable booster: which one to choose

 - Traveller / old car / solo driver with no roadside assistance: 1000 A portable booster (€100-150).
 No dependence on strangers.

 - Professional (delivery, fleet, work vehicle): premium 1500-2000 A booster with screen and thermometer (€150-300).
-Pays for itself in two callouts.
+It pays for itself in two callouts.

 Want personalised advice?
 Drop by the Málaga shop for a free check →